mrled/dhd/docker/readme.markdown

 - If you can't figure out why it's not trying to use Trusted Content, you can force it with `docker <COMMAND> --disable-content-trust=false` (lol yes, that seems backwards to me too)
 - To tag something twice, you can *build* it one time, then `docker tag` the image that you build, and then you have to `docker push` both tags separately (you have to call `docker push` twice)
+- dmake can handle pushing after the keys are already set up locally, but currently, you have to do your initial `docker push` by calling docker from your shell so it can interactively ask you for the fucking passwords. christ.